 I hope all is well in your world and yes I am ready for the weekend and some time with the family.
-This week I want to highlight a short story that is in “Life of an Aviator,” Volume Two, that I think you will enjoy.
-Sadly, my friend, who is the centerpiece of this story, was killed in an accident but his memory still lives on and I think you will appreciate his free spirited approach to life.
+This week I want to highlight a short story that is in “Life of an Aviator,” volume two, that I think you will enjoy.
+I posted a blog several weeks ago that highlighted a portion of the short story below, but this week I would like to add to that history by remembering a friend whose world revolved around developing the next “Night Stalker;” however, my friend Jose was killed before he could bring his dream to life.
+Jose was killed in helicopter accident but his memory still lives on with me, and others, and I think you will appreciate his free spirited approach to life.

 It seems everyone has a desire to fly but most will not attempt to do so because of the cost, the time, or both.
 My friend Jose, who was an electronics engineer working with a government agency in Washington, had the desire late in life but did not hesitate to act once he decided that aviation, was his true passion.

 Jose left his job in DC, went to Embry Riddle in Daytona, and before I knew it I had an email from him telling me he was back home in Dallas working as a Flight Instructor.
 He had included his new cell phone number in his email so I gave him a call just to catch up.
 Here is some of what he had to say: